fabricatorsltd/fabrctive/README.md

 ```

 ## Executing Scripts in Fabr's Custom Scope
 Fabr provides a custom scope (fbr) to prevent global scope residue and improve document updates.
 This scope remains the same throughout the entire page and is dropped only after a full refresh.
-All classes and functions of the library are not part of this scope.
+All classes and functions of the library are  part of this scope.

 To execute scripts inside the fbr scope, you can use the text/fabr script type.
 This allows Fabr to keep track of the scripts during the page-cycle, preventing them from running multiple times or before the rendering cycle.